exonomyapp/interNovel/docs/issueman.md

 ### 2. **Backend API Development**
 - [x] Create endpoints for fetching issues and comments from GitHub
-- [x] Implement GitHub authentication using a personal access token
+- [x] Implement GitHub authentication using a personal access token (Backend implemented)
 - [x] Develop API for updating issue descriptions
 - [x] Implement automatic issue relationship detection in descriptions
 - [x] Develop automatic enhancement of issue references with titles and links